 Understand one another's perspectives and take action together

-This retrospective comes from the Liberating Structures framework.
-It builds a shared understanding of how people develop different perspectives, ideas, and rationales for actions and decisions.
-It helps to increase trust and reduce fear by allowing teams to learn together.
-This helps to identify communication breakdowns and assists participants in sorting data and interpretation.
+This retrospective builds a shared understanding of how people develop different perspectives, ideas, and rationales for actions and decisions.
+It helps to increase trust by allowing teams to learn together, helping to identify communication breakdowns,edr and sort and interpret data.

 Who it’s for: Project teams, functional teams, cross-functional teams, consultancies